espressomd/espresso/doc/sphinx/advanced_methods.rst

-The electrokinetics setup in |es| allows for the description of electro-hydrodynamic systems on the level of ion density distributions coupled to a Lattice Boltzmann (LB) fluid.
+The electrokinetics setup in |es| allows for the description of electro-hydrodynamic systems on the level of ion density distributions coupled to a lattice-Boltzmann (LB) fluid.
 The ion density distributions may also interact with explicit charged particles, which are interpolated on the LB grid.
 In the following paragraph we briefly explain the electrokinetic model implemented in |es|, before we come to the